As we begin the new year, we would like to highlight the agenda that IBI’s Board of Directors and staff have created for 2019.

 Research on critical areas of health and productivity

-IBI’s research will address a wide variety of important topics, including: (1) impact of consumer-driven health plans (CDHPs) on workforce productivity, (2) misuse of and dependence on opioids and other substances and implications for workforce productivity, (3) downstream issues of total leave management, (4) linking health outcomes to business performance, (5) organi-zational culture and employee health engagement, and (6) healthcare challenges for lower-wage workers, and (7) how employers can best use patient-centered research.
+IBI’s research will address a wide variety of important topics, including: (1) impact of consumer-driven health plans (CDHPs) on workforce productivity, (2) misuse of and dependence on opioids and other substances and implications for workforce productivity, (3) downstream issues of total leave management, (4) linking health outcomes to business performance, (5) organi-zational culture and employee health engagement, (6) healthcare challenges for lower-wage workers, and (7) how employers can best use patient-centered research.

 More accessible benchmarking and modeling tools

 IBI will implement new technology and increase metrics sets in 2019 to expand the value of our industry-largest benchmarking program and models.
 In addition, we will continue to analyze key topics of interest through the claims-level experience represented in our database to produce practical insights for our members.